 In practice, for many common jobs around the home, it’ll work just fine.
 However, if you want to accomplish tasks more efficiently or are planning on going up a gear and tackling something along the lines of drilling larger holes in masonry, breaking up tiles at speed, or even working with solid stone, it could be time to consider investing in an SDS drill.

 As a pretty serious piece of kit often used by professionals, SDS drills usually don’t come cheap.
-To complicate matters further, there are a number of different types available including the original, plain old SDS, SDS Plus, and SDS Max.
+To complicate matters further, there are several different types available including the original, plain old SDS, SDS Plus, and SDS Max.
 So you’re going to need to familiarise yourself with what’s out there before parting with any of your hard-earned cash.

-Here, then, is our handy introduction to the various different classes of SDS drill to help get you started.
+Here, then, is our handy introduction to the various classes of SDS drills to help get you started.

 What is an SDS drill?

-Introduced by German manufacturing giant Bosch back in 1975, the SDS drill was essentially developed as a quick release hammer drill.
+Introduced by German manufacturing giant Bosch back in 1975, the SDS drill was essentially developed as a quick-release hammer drill.
 Incidentally, the acronym originally stood for ‘Stecken – Drehen – Sichern’, translating as ‘Insert – Twist – Secure’.
-This was adapted to ‘Special Direct System’ for the international market, however, some retailers now substitute this for the phrase ‘Slotted Drill System’ in order to give the drills a more explanatory title.
+This was adapted to ‘Special Direct System’ for the international market, however, some retailers now substitute this for the phrase ‘Slotted Drill System’ to give the drills a more explanatory title.

 Instead of relying on those pesky chuck keys which are so easily lost in the depths of your toolbox, garage, or garden shed, these clever devices use a specially designed bit and chuck combination which employs corresponding slots or grooves to lock together via a firm pressing motion.
-The two components can then be separated in a similar manner as necessary.
+The two components can then be separated similarly as necessary.